efa/Wilderland/README.md

 (3.2) - Linux/macOS

-In 2019 Valerio Messina (efa@iol.it) from Italy ported WL to Linux.
+In 2019 Valerio Messina (efa AT iol DOT it) from Italy ported WL to Linux.
 The files are available on the Wilderland homepage, too.
 A binary for macOS 64 bit is also available.
-The package includes source files and compiled versions of WL:
+The package includes source files and compiled versions:
 'WL'          Linux64 binary built with GCC 10.2.1 on Linux64
 'WL32'        Linux32 binary built with GCC 10.2.1 on Linux64
 'WLmgw.exe'   Win64 binary built with MinGW/MSYS2 [3] on Win64